madhurijetty/KBS_TermProject/README.md

 #### Dashboard for Users and Dashboard for Data Engineers
 - We'll create two different dashboards one for our main audience/users i.e students or job-seekers and the other for Data Engineers.
 - Dashboard for users will be more simplified and clear so that users would be able to understand it easily.
-- Dashboard for Data Engineers
+- Dashboard for Data Engineers will be detail oriented so that data engineers would be able to find specific jobs.

-#### GCP processing - ML
-- In this phase we will be using
+- Users dashboard contains